 The progression from 1D to 3D processing algorithms for deghosting, designature and demultiple enables the preservation of more of the originally recorded bandwidth and leads to more complete multiple removal for all water depths.
 Ten years of processing broadband GeoStreamer data has led PGS imaging experts to adapt key processing technologies like deghosting so that their performance on single hydrophone streamer data is much improved.
 As a result, more signal bandwidth can now be recovered from existing legacy data and with the increase in compute power it is now possible to apply such state-of-the-art broadband processing workflows to all data faster than ever before.

 Both PSTM and PSDM reprocessing workflows use our most modern processing methods and deliver products that can be specifically tailored to our client needs.

-With the improvements in signal bandwidth available after data rejuvenation and the developments in velocity model building algorithms such as FWI, the resulting models are a more accurate representation of the geology.
+With the improvements in signal bandwidth available after data rejuvenation and the developments in velocity model-building algorithms such as FWI, the resulting models represent the geology more accurately.
 More accurate models in turn provide the essential ingredient for superior images with reliable attributes ready for QI assessment.

 Case Studies to Demonstrate the Breadth of PGS Reprocessing

 The case studies below present four different flavors of reprocessing seismic data.
 The first illustrates the advantages of applying modern processing and imaging techniques on legacy data from the Santos Basin, Brazil.